Eran: Location

-Eran is located on the south bank of Bina River in Madhya Pradesh.
+Eran is located on the south bank of the Bina River in Madhya Pradesh.
 It is about 100 km north-northeast of the ancient Vidisha-Sanchi-Udayagiri site, about 80 km west-northwest of Sagar, and about 160 km northeast of Bhopal.
 At the site, the river makes an inverted "U" turn, surrounding it with water on three sides, which Cunningham stated made it "a very favorite position for Hindu towns".
 The terrain is forested and hilly, with high grounds shielding the south of the Eran town.

 History

-Eran is an ancient city, one that finds mention as Erakaina or Erakanya in Buddhist and Hindu texts, on ancient coins and inscriptions nearby and distant sites such as Sanchi.
+Eran is an ancient city, one that finds mention as Erakaina or Erakanya in Buddhist, and Hindu texts, on ancient coins and inscriptions nearby and distant sites such as Sanchi.
 It is now a small town surrounded by many mounds, likely archaeological remains of its distant past.
-The archaeological site nearby Eran has revealed several Gupta Empire era inscriptions.
+The archaeological site near Eran has revealed several Gupta Empire era inscriptions.
 The town of Eran has a museum with a collection of archaeological relics.
 The first epigraphical evidence of sati (immolation of widow) is found in an inscription at Eran, the Inscription of Bhanugupta (510 CE).